Admission & Next Steps

 Placement into college-level courses can be determined by previous college coursework, Advanced Placement and CLEP scores, ACT scores, SAT scores, or high school GPA.
 All test scores and GPA must be within 3 years.
 Please visit the Placement Test Webpage for criteria.
-If applicable, college and score transcripts should be submitted to Enrollment Services C2100.
-Students who do not meet the criteria for a waiver can schedule a placement exam by contacting Enrollment Services at 815-825-9375.
+If applicable, college and score transcripts should be submitted to Student Services C2100.
+Students who do not meet the criteria for a waiver can schedule a placement exam by contacting Student Services at 815-825-9375.

 Step 5 - Register for Classes and Pay Tuition